sdebacker/TypiCMS/readme.md

 ## Facades

-Modules that have their own Facade: News, Events, Projects, Places, Partners, Galleries, Blocks and Menus.
+Modules that have their own Facade: News, Events, Projects, Places, Partners, Galleries, Blocks, Files and Menus.

 In your views, you can call for example ```News::latest(3)``` to get the three latest news.
 Check available methods in each module's repository.